TheHaff/emerald-plant-tracker/README.md

 - `DELETE /api/logs/:id` - Delete log
 - `GET /api/logs/stats/:plantId` - Get plant statistics

+### Environment
+- `GET /api/environment` - List environment logs
+- `POST /api/environment` - Create new environment log
+- `GET /api/environment/weekly` - Get weekly environment averages
+- `GET /api/environment/grow-tents` - List available grow tents

 ---

 ## Security Notes

-- This application is designed for **personal use only**
+- This application is designed for **personal/private use only**
-- Run behind a VPN or on a private network
-- Do not expose to the public internet without proper security measures
+- **Do not expose to the public internet** without proper security measures (VPN, firewall, etc.)
+- Data is stored locally in SQLite and Docker volumes
+- `.env` files and local SQLite DBs are excluded from Docker images by `.dockerignore`
 - Regular backups are recommended
 - Understand your local laws regarding cannabis cultivation

+---

+## Production & Build Context

+- The `.dockerignore` file ensures that development files, local node_modules, logs, test images, and other non-production files are **not** included in your Docker images.
+- The `.gitignore` file keeps your repository clean by ignoring dependencies, build output, logs, and local environment files.
+- Only production-ready code and configuration are shipped in your Docker images.

 ---